 501(c)(3) organizations must spend their income on activities that further their exempt purpose, which is a charitable cause.
 501(c)(7) social clubs’ exempt purpose does not have to be charitable, but it must be social or recreational and non-profitable.

-Designation as a 501(c)(7) also allows the group to limit membership.
+501(c)(7) are limited to membership.
 Instead of operating like a business for the public, social clubs only serve members.

 If a group forms a social club and allows nonmembers to utilize its facilities, services, and/or programs, then the club must keep careful records of nonmembers’ use.
 Social clubs must also ensure that nonmember income does not exceed the limits established by the IRS.